VOC2 Vocational (specialist) registration

 We process your application

-Usually this takes about 2 months from the date we receive your completed application.
+Usually this takes about 20 working days from the date we receive your completed application.

 If we need any further information, we will contact you.
 Once your application is considered, we will let you know whether we've approved your application.